iibrahemali/Fly-Quest/README.md

 <p align="center"><img src="https://socialify.git.ci/iibrahemali/Fly-Quest/image?language=1&amp;name=1&amp;owner=1&amp;theme=Dark" alt="project-image"></p>

 ## Description
-"Fly Away Home" is a simple Java game where the player controls a fly named Mosca and guides it safely to its home square while avoiding hungry predators like frogs and spiders.
+"Fly-Quest" is a simple Java game where the player controls a fly named Mosca and guides it safely to its home square while avoiding hungry predators like frogs and spiders.

 `
-Weekly Assignments in CPS II class (Algorithms & Data Structure in Java).
+An Assignment in CPS II class Spring'24 (Algorithms & Data Structure in Java).
 `

 `
+Period: 1 Week
 Grade: 100%
 `